project-tsurugi/jogasaki/README.md

 ## Additional file installation for Apache Parquet

+Jogasaki requires Apache Parquet package versioned as `9.0.0.-1` (Official release stays to this version for stability.
+Jogasaki may be built and run with later versions, but it's for development/testing purpose only, not for production.)

 Installing Apache Paquet packages `libparquet-dev`, `libparquet-glib-dev` requires additional files installation.
 If installing these packages from `apt install` command fails, issue below commands to install required files.